likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario3/03-RadosGW_Multisite_Configuration.md

-# Rados Gateway Multisite Configuration
+# Rados Gateway Active-Active Multisite Configuration

-A single zone configuration typically consists of one zone group containing one zone and one or more ceph-radosgw instances where you may load-balance gateway client requests between the instances.
+A single zone configuration typically consists of one zone group containing one zone and one or more Ceph RGW instances where you may load-balance gateway client requests between the instances.
 In a single zone configuration, typically multiple gateway instances point to a single Ceph storage cluster.

-In this lab we are going to deploy an advanced configuration that consists of one zone group and two zones, each zone with three ceph-radosgw instances.
+In this lab we are going to deploy an advanced configuration that consists of one zone group and two zones, each zone with three Ceph RGW instances.
 Each zone is backed by its own Ceph Storage Cluster.
-Multiple zones in a zone group provides disaster recovery for the zone group should one of the zones experience a significant failure.
-Each zone is active and may receive write operations.
+Multiple zones in a zone group provides disaster recovery for the zone group should one of the zones experience a significant failure. **Each zone is active and may receive write operations**.

-A logical representation of realm, zonegroup and zone of our deployment is represented in the following diagram:
+A logical representation of realm, zone group and zone of our deployment is represented in the following diagram:

 <center><img src="scenario3/images/RH-Summit-RGW-Realm.png" border=0/></center>

-First lets be sure the rados GW services are stoped in all the nodes or pur 2 clusters:
+First lets be sure the RGW services are stopped in all the nodes or both clusters:

 ```
 # cd /root/dc1/ceph-ansible